Russian bank TCS has scope to increase lending after bond deal

-MOSCOW Russian online retail bank TCS Group has more scope to step up its lending after boosting capital via a $300 million (235.68 million pounds) bond deal earlier in June.
+MOSCOW (Reuters) - Russian online retail bank TCS Group has more scope to step up its lending after boosting capital via a $300 million (235.68 million pounds) bond deal earlier in June.

 TCS, Russia's second-largest credit card issuer after top bank Sberbank, is sticking to its loan book growth guidance of at least 20 percent this year but could do more.